PacketFabric/packetfabric-api-examples/docs/introduction/authmethods.rst

 Authenticating via the API can be accomplished in two different ways::

 -  Using a Session Token & Cookie
 -  Using an API Key & Hash

 .. _session-token-cookie:

 Session Token & Cookie
 ----------------------

-This method utilized by our own portal.
+This method is utilized by our own portal.
 (Yes, we use the API that you use.)
-This method requires you to explicitly login by passing an authorized username and password and then storing the ``session_token`` the API returns to you.
+This method requires you to explicitly login by passing an authorized username and password and then store the ``session_token`` the API returns to you.
 All of your calls after this must include the ``session_token``

 **Note**: We only allow one authenticated session at a time.
 If you use this method,